Dodes'ka-den is a 1970 film from Japan, directed by Akira Kurosawa.

 - The Speechless: Whatever went down with Hei and his wife, which apparently involved her being unfaithful, has left him so damaged he can't speak or communicate.

-- Suddenly Voiced: Katsuo never says a word until her final scene, where she explains to Okabe why she stabbed him.
+- Suddenly Speaking: Katsuo never says a word until her final scene, where she tries to explain to Okabe why she stabbed him.

 - Thousand-Yard Stare: Hei, who wanders around the dump without ever speaking.
 "He has the eyes of a dead man."